JPhiliossaint/JPhiliossaint/README.md

     </a>
   </p>

   What's Up?
-I'm James Philiossaint, an Esports commentator turned full-stack software engineer.
+I'm James Philiossaint, an esports commentator turned full-stack software engineer.
 Programming is the tool of an efficient lazy soul.

   Visit [my website](https://jamesphiliossaint.netlify.app/) to get to know more about me and my projects!